si-medbif/SIRE516/Week 1/README.md

    - tidyverse
    - reshape2
    - BiocManager (i.e. bioconductor)
+5. <b>Challenge (Optional):</b> Use `wget` to download a specific version of each R-package in #4.
+Install R-packages from source files.
+This will guarantee that your docker image will be identical everytime you build from the Dockerfile.

 <b>You will need to submit a Dockerfile.</b> Make sure your docker image could be run with this command (run with `sudo` if needed):